day8/re-frame/docs/on-dynamics.md

 And while, yes, they are all useful, perhaps we should pay more attention to the qualities which make runtimes easier or harder to simulate in our heads.

 ## re-frame Time

-re-frame apps "move forward", through this computational/state space, one event after another.
-Time is discrete.
+A re-frame app progresses one event at a time through its computational/state space.
+So, the unit of time is an event.

 Each event is entirely processed from beginning to end before the next event on the queue is processed. re-frame does not support the idea that an event can be "suspended" and then, later, restarted.
-It is only ever doing one thing at a time.
+A re-frame app is only ever doing one thing (one event) at a time.

 And, when one of these events changes application state, it does so transactionally (instantly), in one fell swoop, not incrementally.

-So, at the highest level, re-frame delivers dynamics in discrete units, which can be understood and analysed independently.
-This serves to simplify the dynamics.
+So, at the highest level, re-frame delivers dynamics in discrete units, with a clear start and end, which can then be understood and analysed independently.
+This helps to simplify the dynamics.

 But, how about one level down, **_within_** the processing of a single event?
 What about those dynamics?